bgasparotto/spring-kafka-avro-test/README.md

 #### Adding `${spring.embedded.kafka.brokers}` to your `application-test.yml` profile
-When you choose to set your kafka brokers to `${spring.embedded.kafka.brokers}` on the `application-test.yml` instead of adding the property to `@SpringBootTest`, please bear in mind that any test class using the `test` profile annotated with `@SpringBootTest` will have to provided an embedded Kafka container so the application contexts loads, by either:
+When you choose to set your kafka brokers to `${spring.embedded.kafka.brokers}` on the `application-test.yml` file instead of adding the property to `@SpringBootTest`, please bear in mind that any test class using the *test* profile annotated with `@SpringBootTest` will have to provide an embedded Kafka container so the application contexts loads, by either:
 - Also annotating the test class with `@EmbeddedKafka` or
 - Specifying the test components with `SpringBootTest(classes={ClassUnderTest.class})` to narrow-down the application context.